hrapek/ml_ops_dog_breeds/reports/README.md

 s222887 data setup and processing scripts, local deployment with torchserve, model training, work on model class and training script, unittests

-s232050 (Mike) worked on github actions and testing workflows, especially in the area of data pulling and caching as well as bugfixing.
+s232050 worked on the continuous integration with github actions and testing workflows, especially in the area of data pulling and caching as well as bugfixing.
 Additionally he worked on parts of this report.

 |Student    |Contribution     |